Ozzyboshi/alsfsdocumentation/docs/install.md

 Press ctrl+c on your amiga and then press a in this terminal
 ```

-Press Ctrl+c on your amiga and again the letter a on the PC, a break message should appear on the Amiga terminal and the following text in the PC terminal.
+Press Ctrl+c on your amiga and again the 'a' key on the PC, a break message should appear on the Amiga terminal and the following text in the PC terminal.

 ```
 Type rx ram:setup on your amiga and then press a in this terminal